christophevg/christophe.vg/it/_posts/2011-01-01-MacTex-KULEMT.markdown

 working with MacTex.
 This page describes this process.
 It is based on the information provided by the <tt>README</tt> file, included in the distribution.

-Because I work on my beloved Mac and use TexShop to edit LaTeX files, I wanted to work with these tools.
-TexShop comes with the MacTex distribution, but non of these are mentioned in the KULEMT distribution documentation.
+Because I work on my beloved Mac and use TextMate to edit LaTeX files, I wanted to work with these tools.
+To have a working LaTeX environment, the MacTex distribution is the right way to go.
+But these aren't mentioned in the KULEMT distribution documentation.
 This page was written to confirm that everything works perfectly and shows how it is done.

 Disclaimer: All credits for this work go of course to the people mentioned in all documents.